Ministry of Defence

 Tom

-Private 5933719, 2nd Battalion, The Cambridgeshire Regiment, Suffolk Regiment, died on 27/9/1943 age 21.
+Private 5933719, 2nd Battalion, Cambridgeshire Regiment, Suffolk Regiment.
+Died on 27 September 1943.
+Aged 21.
 Prisoner of War.
-Son of Mr Tom and Mrs May Pearson, Cambridge St., Stretham.
+Son of Mr Tom and Mrs May Pearson, Cambridge Street, Stretham.
 Brother of Michael.
-Buried: Thanbyuzayat War Cemetery, Myanmar.
+Buried in Thanbyuzayat War Cemetery, Myanmar.
 Plot B6.
 Row L. Grave 1.

 THOMPSON